Bealby/magnet-fishing/README.md

   Pop up window should display "Message Fail "Please check connection and try again".
 - Ensure send icon hovers grey
-- For smaller devices run thorugh steps above.
+- For smaller devices run through steps above.

 #### Footer

 Ensure that Copyright text in footer is centred for all devices.

-#### Desktop Browesers
+#### Desktop Browsers

 - Chrome: Website renders well on all screen sizes.
 - Safari: Website renders well on all screen sizes.